 ‘I don’t have positives’

-I find this hard to believe but I have heard it from people; ‘I am not good at anything’, ‘I’m rubbish’ and ‘I don’t have any positive qualities’.
-Do you make people laugh, are you generous and help others, do you think outside the box, are you a neat person/organised, are you friendly?
+People have said this and I find it hard to believe; ‘I am not good at anything’, ‘I’m rubbish’ and ‘I don’t have any positive qualities’.
+Do you make people laugh, are you generous, help others, do you think outside the box, are you a neat person/organised, are you friendly?

 Anything can be a positive; you might be fighting chronic illness and getting up out of bed is a struggle, but you still do it because you are tenacious and determined.
 You might be able to spot when other people are upset and comfort them, isn’t that a positive?
 Life is a challenge; isn’t it a positive to survive through some of the things that are thrown at us?